 We met another nice American from Ohio as we gassed up — Rich McIntosh from Cleveland.
 We had met more people from Ohio than from anywhere else.

 Saint Augustine Florida is a Must-See for Sightseeing

 Saint Augustine Florida is a very interesting place.
 Tremendous history and equally tremendous (aka overdone) tourist development.
 It’s a pretty place with a striking black-and-white striped lighthouse.
 We drove straight to the Fountain of Youth for a water fix.
 We enjoyed learning about the history of Ponce de Leon’s discovery of America, which he named “Florida.”

 Old Ponce was an accidental tourist, too, as he was trying to find Bimini and the alleged Fountain of Youth.
 Instead, he found what is now Saint Augustine Florida and a spring.
 Bozzie loved seeing the peacocks.

 In the parking lot at the Fountain of Youth, we met an especially nice couple from Missouri, “Rocco” and his wife.
 We also met Dolph, who works at the Fountain of Youth.
 They saw the signs on the car and asked all about the trip, and we enjoyed sharing a few stories and learning a little about them.

-Down Highway A1A through a variety of little towns down to Daytona Beach.
+We left Saint Augustine Florida and went down Highway A1A through a variety of little towns to Daytona Beach.
 In Daytona, we enjoyed watching the stereotypical diner waitresses at the Starlite Diner where we had a cheeseburger and “Freedom” Fries.